 There are two main types of cholesterol:

-When we talk of cholesterol, we talk of LDL, the bad cholesterol that needs to be lowered to its optimal levels and increase the HDL, the good cholesterol.
+When we talk of cholesterol, we talk of LDL, the bad cholesterol that needs to be lowered to its optimal levels, and to increase the HDL, the good cholesterol.

 The goal, therefore, is to lower LDL and increase HDL.
 And, that is exactly what your diet and physical activity lifestyle aim to do.

 Cholesterol does have its essential functions and you can’t ban it all together.
-Just keep them within the desirable levels.
+Just keep it within the desirable levels.

 List of dietary foods that lower LDL cholesterol naturally

-Cholesterol-lowering foods are mostly of plant origins such as whole grains and cereals, fruits, vegetables, nuts, and seeds.
+Cholesterol-lowering foods are mostly of plant origin such as whole grains and cereals, fruits, vegetables, nuts, and seeds.
 They do not contain cholesterol.
-Animal origin foods do.
+Animal-origin foods do.

 According to The National Center for Biotechnology Information, vegetarians were associated with lower levels of triglycerides, total cholesterol, and LDL as compared to omnivores.